WVURAIL/dspira/_posts/2021-07-01-Ubuntu_Installation.md

    2. In the Command Prompt window that pops up, enter the command `diskmgmt.msc` to open the Disk Management utility.

-   3. In the Disk Management window, right click on *OS (C:)* and select the *Shrink Volume* option in order to reduce the partition size.
+   3. In Disk Management, right-click *OS (C:)*.
+Select *Shrink Volume* to reduce the partition size.

-   4. Wait for the system to query partition size data; then enter the desired amount of space you want to shrink, and hit in the *Shrink* button.
+   4. Wait for the partition-size query to finish.
+Enter the amount of space to reclaim, then click *Shrink*.
 The amount chosen to shrink will be the amount that will be allotted to Ubuntu.
 This should be an absolute minimum of 50 GB; we recommend at least 100 GB.

    After the shrink process completes, a new unallocated space will be present in your drive.
 We’ll use this free space to install Ubuntu alongside Windows, as described below.